-These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB").
+These unaudited financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB").

-These financial statements were authorized for issue in accordance with a resolution from the Board of Directors on January 27, 2022.
+These unaudited financial statements were authorized for issue in accordance with a resolution from the Board of Directors on October 28, 2022.